stanford-rc/farmshare-docs/docs/index.md

+!!! danger "Planned Downtime: *Wednesday, March 26, starting at 8:00 AM to 5:00 PM*"
+    **All FarmShare systems will be down for maintenance.
+Please make sure that running jobs have completed and you have saved any results, refrain from starting any long-running jobs that might not finish, and log out before the beginning of the maintenance window**

 # Welcome to FarmShare

 FarmShare is Stanford's community computing environment.
 It is intended for use in coursework and unsponsored research.
 It is not approved for use with high-risk data, or for use in sponsored research.